Neck Problems Result From Years Of Neglect Or Injury And May Affect Your Life In Many Ways

 Neck problems over a period of time can cause difficulty in your daily activities.
 Often a result of neglected posture problems, degenerative disc disease or improper healing of a neck injury, may cause a myriad of problems related to activities of daily living.

-An often overlooked result of many chronic or long standing neck problems is depression.
+An often overlooked result of chronic or long standing neck issues is depression.
 It is common in cases where patients are to non-responsive to many neck pain treatments and their lives are affected as described above.
-Often one can become trapped in a cycle of pain, stress and depression so it is important to approach difficult neck problems from all three areas.
+Often one can become trapped in a cycle of pain, stress and depression so it is important to approach difficult problems from all three areas.

-My neck problems are long standing and result from damage, neglect and improper treatment.
+My cervical spine issues are long standing and result from damage, neglect and improper treatment.
 As a young boy, my first injury was when I was riding my bike down the sidewalk and someone opened a gate which I hit.
 The bike flipped and I landed on my chin.
 I received stitches for the cut but the real damage was a hyperextension injury to my neck and damage to the joints in my jaw.

 Later in High School, while playing football, I received a spinal compression injury to my neck from an improper tackle.
 I received no treatment.
-I began to have TMJ dysfunction and was treated by a Dentist by spending hours in a chair having my teeth drilled to reshape the bite.
+I began to have TMJ dysfunction and was treated by a Dentist by spending hours in a chair having my teeth drilled to reshape the bite, with no results.

-While still in high school, I was involved in three auto accidents with all of them being totalled.
+While still in high school, I was involved in three auto accidents with all of them being totaled.
 Some bruises and cuts, but no overt problems.

-Over the last seven years I have had neck problems including two herniated disks; one very severe, and one protruded disk including advanced degenerative arthritis.
+Over the years I have had two herniated discs; one very severe, and one protruded disc including advanced degenerative arthritis.
 I have been to Orthopedists and have confirmed radiograph and MRI findings.
-Although my neck problems have modified my entire life, I have been able to avoid neck surgery so far with the techniques and products described here in my website for neck problems.
+Although these issues have modified my life and abilities, I have been able to avoid neck surgery so far with the techniques and products described here at NeckSolutions for neck problems.